MicrosoftDocs/security/trusted-root-docs/Program-Requirements.md

 ### D. Code Signing Root Certificate Requirements

 1. Root certificates that support code signing use may be removed from distribution by the Program 10 years from the date of distribution of a replacement rollover root certificate or sooner, if requested by the CA.
 2. Root certificates that remain in distribution to support only code signing use beyond their algorithm security lifetime (e.g. RSA 1024  = 2014, RSA 2048 = 2030) may be set to 'disable' in the Windows 10 OS.
+3. Starting February 2024, Microsoft will no longer accept or recognize EV Code Signing Certificates, and CCADB will cease to accept EV Code Signing Audits.
+Beginning in August 2024, all EV Code Signing OIDs will be removed from existing roots in the Microsoft Trusted Root Program, and all Code Signing certificates will be treated equally.